Millionaires, Billionaires, and soon we will have Trillionaires.

 Some believe that we already do.

 Have you ever heard of the Rothchild family?

 Some think they’re so wealthy that they hide their wealth.

 Some think they have amassed, over centuries, a hideous amount of wealth.

 It could be folklore, but some say the Rothchild family even made loans to Napolean?

 Often I wonder if Nicky Hilton Rothchild, married into the family in 2015 even knows the family’s real wealth.

 I’m guessing no.

-Economies have always worked for some, but not so well for others.
+Economies, as they are structured today, work for some, but not so well for others.